gregpalmr/alluxio-spark-trino-minio/README.md

 The command will create the network object and the docker volumes, then it will take some time to pull the various docker images.
 When it is complete, you see this output:

     $ docker-compose up -d
+    Creating network "alluxio-spark-trino-minio_custom"
+    Creating volume "alluxio-spark-trino-minio_trino-data" with local driver
-    Creating network "trino-minio_trino-network" with driver "bridge"
+    Creating volume "alluxio-spark-trino-minio_alluxio-data" with local driver
-    Creating volume "trino-minio_minio-data" with local driver
+    Creating volume "alluxio-spark-trino-minio_minio-data" with local driver
-    Creating volume "trino-minio_alluxio-data" with local driver
+    Creating volume "alluxio-spark-trino-minio_hive-metastore-data" with local driver
+    Creating alluxio-master       ... done
+    Creating alluxio-worker1      ... done
     Creating trino-coordinator    ... done
     Creating spark-master         ... done
+    Creating spark-worker         ... done
     Creating minio                ... done
-    Creating mariadb              ... done
-    Creating spark-worker         ... done
     Creating minio-create-buckets ... done
-    Creating alluxio-master       ... done
     Creating alluxio-mount-minio-bucket ... done
-    Creating alluxio-worker1            ... done
     Creating hive-metastore             ... done

 ### Step 4.
 View the buckets in Minio

 Use the Minio web console to view the pre-staged bucket in Minio.
 Follow these steps:

 - Point your web browser to http://localhost:9001
 - Log in using the user id "minio" and the password "minio123"
 - Click on the "Object Browser" link from the left margin menu.
 - Click on the bucket link named "minio-bucket-1" and view the folder named "user" in the bucket
 - Click on the folder named "user" view the folder named "hive"
 - Click on the folder named hive and view the folder named "warehouse"

 ### Step 5.
-View the mounted Minio bucket in Alluxio

-Use the Alluxio web console to view the pre-staged mount of the Minio "hive" bucket in Alluxio.
-Follow these steps:

-     - Point your web browser to http://localhost:19999

-     - Click on the "MountTable" tab at the top of the page

-     - View the "/user" mount point for the "s3a://minio-bucket-1/user" Minio bucket

-     - Now, click on the "Browse" tab at the top of the page

-     - Click on the "user" directory name, then the "hive" directory name

-     - View the /user/hive/warehouse directory in the mounted bucket
+View the buckets in the Alluxio command line interface

 If you want to use the Alluxio command line to view the bucket mount, you can follow these steps: